th3matty/simpleRAG_BOT/readme.md

 - POST `/chat`: Submit a query and get a response with sources
 - GET `/debug/documents`: List all documents in the database
+- POST `/documents/upload: Add documents to the database

 ## API Documentation